Educational game: Game-based learning

 Game-based learning (GBL) is a type of game play that has defined learning outcomes.
 Generally, game-based learning is designed to balance subject matter with gameplay and the ability of the player to retain, and apply said subject matter to the real world.
 Children tend to spend hours playing hide and seek, learning the steps of digital games, such as chess, and engaging in creative games.
 Therefore, it can be said that play and learning are synonymous, leading to cognitive and emotional development inside a social and cultural context.
 For instance, the game of hide and seek: Good hiders need visual and spatial perspective to define the best hiding places, while seekers must be skilled at searching for cues from the surroundings and choosing the most probable location for the hider among various possible places.
 A systematic review investigated the effects of educational games for mental health students:

 Origins

-In his classical essay, "Upon the Aesthetic Education of Man", Friedrich Schiller discusses play as a force of civilization, which helps humans rise above their instincts and become members of enlightened communities.
-He states that "humans are only fully human when they play".
-While the text is limited by the author's beliefs in concepts such as freedom and beauty, it nevertheless sets the stage for Johan Huizinga's classical study, Homo Ludens.
+Educational games have historical roots dating back to early civilizations, though their systematic development as teaching tools emerged more recently.
+As Cheung and Ng (2021) note, educational games gained recognition when "educators identified the unique capacity of structured play to engage learners in ways traditional instruction could not."

-Games have long been employed as a means of education.
-Using the ancient game of chess, noblemen of the Middle Ages learned strategies of war.
-During the Civil War, volunteers from Rhode Island played American Kriegsspiel, which had originally been created in 1812 for training Prussian officers-of-war.
-Then, in the early 19th century, came the creation of Kindergarten by Friedrich Fröbel, which was based on learning through play.
-Children delighted in his Fröbel Gifts, simple educational toys such as blocks, sewing kits, clay, and weaving materials.
+Educational games evolved alongside advances in learning theories and technologies.
+According to Li et al. (2024), this evolution reflects "the growing understanding that effective learning experiences can be both enjoyable and intellectually stimulating when properly designed."